chaosprint/glicol/README.md

 ### DSP

-Glicol can be used for:
+Glicol can be used:

-1. Web Audio API, Tone.js alternative
+1. as Web Audio API, Tone.js alternative
-2. VST plugins in Rust
+2. for developing VST plugins in Rust
-3. Programming on Bela board (has POC, but still WIP)
+3. to program on Bela board (has POC, but still WIP)

 The `js` folder contains the Glicol distribution for the web platform.
 The usage is very easy.
 Just include this into your `index.html`: